halan/brid/README.md

 ## Next Steps

-* Develop a rails plugin built on top of ActiveRecord
 * Develop a smart generator for fixture on tests (I thought of doing built on top of ffaker, like my othre gem: [ffaker-cpfcnpj](https://github.com/halan/ffaker-cpfcnpj) )

 ## Contributing